 The State of New Jersey owns several pieces of apparatus, including the Ernie Day collection.
-More information on that collection will be published at a later date, and includes the following:
+More information on that collection will be published at a later date.

-This video shows a 1907 Waterous operating.
-There is one just like it in the state's collection.
+The following video shows a 1907 Waterous operating.
+There is one like it in the state's collection.

-If you would like to help bring this truck back to life with a contribution, please go to the Donate Now page to make a tax-deductible donation.
+If you would like to help out with the ongoing maintenance costs, or help bring one of our trucks back to life with a contribution, please go to the Donate Now page to make a tax-deductible donation.

 The non-profit owns several pieces of apparatus:

 1960 Mack C model pumper that originaly served Somerville.
 Thanks to Mr. Richmond Shreve of Cape May Point, this apparatus was greatly cared for and generously donated to the fire museum.

 The non-profit owns several other pieces of apparatus, and more information will be published on them at a later date.